-Yerba Buena/Moscone Station (YBM): The contractor continued installing glass railing at openings at the station concourse level.
-The installation of M/E/P components, interior walls, stairs, and elevators continued throughout the station.
+Yerba Buena/Moscone Station (YBM): The installation of M/E/P components, interior walls, stairs continued throughout the station.
 Installation of escalators Nos.
-3 and 4 and elevator Nos.
-1 and 2 continued.
-The construction of the Headhouse vent shaft is underway.
-The contractor continued installing sound attenuator pads in the station mezzanine level.
-The placement of sidewalk on 4th Street continued.
+3 and 4 and elevators Nos.
+3 and 4 continued.
+The contractor completed installing toilets and lockers at the Headhouse concourse.
+The contractor completed installing the lighting at the station concourse.
+The installation of EV controls at the station mezzanine continued.
+The contractor continued the ceiling installation at the Headhouse concourse.
+The contractor placed concrete sidewalk sections along Clementina Street.

-Surface, Track, and Systems (STS): The traction power conduit and other electrical conduit installation inside the tunnel continued.
+Surface, Track, and Systems (STS): The traction power conduit and other electrical conduit installation inside the tunnels continued.
 The tunnel lighting installation is ongoing.
-Installation of walkways, track, and plinth construction inside the tunnel continued.
-The track installation and the street pavement work at 4th Street was completed.
+Installation of the standpipe in the tunnel and cross passages was completed.
+The Overhead Contact System (OSC) hanger installation inside the tunnel continued.
+The FDC work near the 4th Street portal began.
 SFMTA is still awaiting an Encroachment Permit from the California Department of Transportation (Caltrans) for work at the Interstate 80 off-ramp at Bryant Street.
 However, Caltrans agreed to provide a permit for the rail work separate from the minor striping work that is awaiting environmental clearance.